 Gabriela is originally from South America.
 She moved to Chicago 20 years ago at which time she worked in a restaurant.
 She then began working in sales and worked her way up to account management at several large telecommunications companies.
 She first came to the Worker Center after facing discrimination at her workplace.
 She works as a member organizer where she coordinates and facilitates Spanish and English Worker Rights Workshops in our office and at community locations.
 As member organizer, she is charged with maintaining and increasing member involvement, and developing leaders.
 She is a certified bilingual interpreter and an OSHA-certified health and safety trainer.
 Gabriela is fluent in Spanish and English.

 Luke Sullivan, Religious Organizer

-Luke Sullivan is a year-long intern with Arise through the Dominican Volunteers USA Year of Service Program.
+Luke Sullivan is serving a second year as a full-time volunteer with Arise through the Dominican Volunteers USA Year of Service Program.
 He graduated from the University of Michigan in 2012 with a Bachelors of Science in Microbiology and Spanish.
 While in school, he was vice-president for two years of United-2-Heal, an interfaith humanitarian aid organization that collects and redistributes surplus medical supplies from area hospitals and ships them to resource-poor hospitals around the world, focusing mainly on the country of Ghana.
-He plans to attend medical school in the fall of 2014 with a focus in Global Health and Pediatrics.
+As Religious Organizer he builds religious support for Worker Center and union worker campaigns and coordinates the annual Labor in the Pulpit/on the Bimah/in the Minbar program.
 Luke speaks English and Spanish.